Johnstown Generals

-The Johnstown Generals were a professional indoor football team based in Johnstown, Pennsylvania.
+The Johnstown Generals was a professional indoor football team that was based in Johnstown, Pennsylvania.
+The team name was derived through a contest.
+Morgan and Patrick Waugh won the contest with their submission.
 The Generals began play in 2011 as an expansion team as part of the original Ultimate Indoor Football League six.
-The Generals were the fourth indoor football team to play in Johnstown, succeeding the original Indoor Football League's Johnstown Jackals (2000), the National Indoor Football League's Johnstown J-Dogs (2001), and the American Indoor Football Association's Johnstown Riverhawks (2005–2007).
-The Generals were owned by Jeff Bollinger.
-The Generals played their home games at the Cambria County War Memorial Arena in Johnstown, Pennsylvania.
+The fourth indoor football team to play in Johnstown, it succeeded the original Indoor Football League's Johnstown Jackals (2000), the National Indoor Football League's Johnstown J-Dogs (2001), and the American Indoor Football Association's Johnstown Riverhawks (2005–2007).

+This team was owned by Jeff Bollinger, and played its home games at the Cambria County War Memorial Arena in Johnstown, Pennsylvania.

 Franchise history

 2011

 The team was coached by Quinteen Robinson, who played on the three previous indoor football teams to play in Johnstown.